-On September 7, 2004 the Commission entered into a contract for professional engineering services with HNTB Corporation in the amount of \$250,000, to provide Phase A of the project, which is to hire an engineering firm or firms that have experience in conducting toll-road financial feasibility studies that are acceptable to the investment banking community and bond rating organizations.
+On September 7, 2004, the Commission entered into a contract for professional engineering services with HNTB Corporation in the amount of \$250,000, to provide Phase A of the project, which is to hire an engineering firm or firms that have experience in conducting toll-road financial feasibility studies that are acceptable to the investment banking community and bond rating organizations.
 In addition, Supplemental Agreements No. 1 and 2 were entered into during 2005, which increased the contract amount by \$267,490 and expanded the scope of services to be provided to include a feasibility study and to begin Phase B, the NEPA process, which includes Environmental Impact Statements and Records of Decision.
 Supplemental Agreement No. 3 was entered into during 2006 to continue the Environmental Impact Statement, which increased the contract amount by \$250,000.
-Supplemental Agreement No. 4 was effective on October 1, 2007 and expanded the scope to consist of finalizing the preparation of a Tier 1 EIS and Record of Decision.
+Supplemental Agreement No. 4 was effective on October 1, 2007, and expanded the scope to consist of finalizing the preparation of a Tier 1 EIS and Record of Decision.
 Also included in this supplement is the initiation of Phase B-2, Tier 2 EIS for SIU1, I-10 to US 90.
 Additional compensation under this Supplemental Agreement is \$2,199,425.
 Supplemental Agreement No. 5 was entered into during 2009 for \$1,000,000 and consists of further progression of Phase B-2, Tier 2 EIS.
 During the fiscal year ended June 30, 2010, an amendment to Supplemental Agreement No. 4 for \$92,231 was executed to finalize the preparation of a Tier 1 EIS and Record of Decision.
 The fee of Supplemental Agreement #5 was reduced by \$350,000 and re-appropriated and re-purposed for use in Supplemental Agreement #6 to do a feasibility study and obtain guidance from the LA DOTD and FHWA regarding the NEPA process and toll application for the I-49 South Corridor.
 An Addendum to the contract, with an effective date of August 15, 2015, cancelled all outstanding scopes of service to complete the Tier 1 EIS valued at \$431,681 and replaced them with a new Scope of Services to complete Tier I EIS for \$396,998.
 As of June 30, 2023, \$4,024,463 has been paid or accrued under this contract, including supplements.
-The terms of the contract outline payment on a monthly basis with the amount directly proportional to the percentage of completed services as shown in the monthly progress schedule.
-These agreements have been fully paid out as of June 30, 2023.
+The terms of the contract outline payment monthly with the amount directly proportional to the percentage of completed services as shown in the monthly progress schedule.
+As of the close of the prior fiscal year, the original and supplemental agreements to with HTNB have been full paid.
+In fiscal year June 30, 2024, an amendment to the contract was approved to add an additional phase of the project which will aide in selecting a portion of the total project to move through the NEPA process.
+The amount of the contract amendment is \$50,000 of which \$42,500 has been spent as of June 30, 2024.